 Documents should be properly formatted, labeled and versioned, something that even a person unfamiliar with the target language can check.
-Many times translations have been mislabeled with the wrong target language, or documents have been translated more than once unnecessarily because document controls were not in place.
+Many times translations have been mislabeled with lowering the reading level and cultural adaptation the wrong target language, or documents have been translated more than once unnecessarily because document controls were not in place.